 After having an opportunity to go in Israel for a first learning expedition in 2015, I went back last July (2019).
 Israel is known to be one of the best startup nation.
 I am going to share with you my experiences: one in the field computer science and the other in cybersecurity.

 SheCodes, Tel Aviv (2015)

-The first time i went in Israël i was able to attend one of SheCodes meetup.
+The first time I went in Israel I attended one of the SheCodes meetup.
 They presented the different workshops: from basics of web programming to more advanced programming.
 In these workshops everyone is welcome no matter which level.
 You will get to learn by doing and be able to ask questions to other attendes or to the mentors.

 Technion University (2015)

-After this go and chill out at Bahaï gardens!
+After this, I chilled out at Bahaï gardens!

 BSides Tel Aviv 2019

 For the first day of the Cyber Week of Tel Aviv I attended a workshop hosted by BSides Tel Aviv: Ethical Hacking 101 by Telspace Systems.

 After a brief introduction on Ethical Hacking, we were able to practice a little.
 We used different scanners and tools.
 There were different environments set up just for us to hack them.
 We got the opportunity to practice SQL injections, vulnerability scanning, vulnerability exploitations.
 We saw the full process of pentesting, from looking for vulnerabilities to exploiting them with tips and tricks to stay stealthy while doing so.
 They also presented a very useful tool, really worth mentioning here: CherryTree.
 With this you can take notes about your process, this will make the pentest report easier to produce in the end.